0u4/sp/README.md

 <h1>
   <p align="center">
-  i made firefox startpage without logo branding of firefox , for myself <a href=""> here </a>
+  i made firefox startpage without logo branding of firefox , for myself <a href="">  </a>
 </p>
 </h1>